Hashy Chatbot

 ~388 °F

-Optimal Dabbing Temperatures for Terpene Retention
+Optimal Dabbing Temperatures and Terpene Retention

-Tools for Low-Temp Dabbing
+Tools for Low-Temperature Dabbing

 Optimal Extraction Temperatures for Terpene Preservation